Spider-Man (Marvel Mangaverse): Fictional character biography

-Unlike in the mainline Marvel Universe where Peter Parker, Mary Jane Watson, and Felicia Hardy are now adults, all three of them are in their early to mid-teens at this point, and possibly their mid-to-late teens by the time of New Mangaverse.
-This version of Spidey has wrapped gloves, a backpack emblazoned with the spider symbol, and tennis shoes.
+Unlike in the mainline Marvel Universe where Peter Parker, Mary Jane Watson, and Felicia Hardy are now adults, all three of them are in their early to mid-teens at this point, and possibly their mid-to-late teens by the time of Spider-Verse #2.
+This version of Spidey dawns a few different versions of his iconic suit, but for the most part he has wrapped gloves, a backpack emblazoned with the spider symbol, and tennis shoes.